Model-free inference on extreme dependence via waiting times: Simulation

 The value of the process $Y(x,t)$ is recorded at one million homogeneously spaced time points from $[0,T]$ at the five locations $\{x_1 = (5,5),x_2 = (5,5.5),x_3 = (1,1),x_4 = (8,8),x_5 = (3,5)\},$ as well as twenty additional locations sampled uniformly on $B$.
 The five fixed points should result in the process at some pairs of locations being highly tail dependent, some pairs weakly dependent, and some nearly independent.
-After simulation, waiting times between exceedances of $y=\fhatinv{0.99}$ and $y=\fhatinv{0.999}$, where $\fhatinv{\cdot}$ is the empirical distribution function of $y_i$, are calculated at the every unique pair of points.
-Mixture models of the form in \eqref{eq:mixmod} are then fit to the waiting times until first exceedance and the waiting times between exceedances at all pairs of locations.

-Figure \ref{fig:sims} shows results; some additional results are provided in Figure \ref{fig:sims2} in Supplementary Materials.
-The posterior concentrates around a single exponential component in the models for $\mwtime$, which is consistent with the marginal distribution when $v=0$ almost surely.
-Since most pairs of points are more distant than the product of storm velocity times lifetime, this near-independence result is sensible.
-Two components, and occasionally three, are required to model $\jwtime$.
-At both thresholds, $\gamhat$ has a prominent mode near $0.05$, and regardless of the choice of $\d$, $\gamhat$ decreases with the distance between points.
-When $\d = \d_\ck$, for distances greater than about $2\,000$ kilometers, $\gamhat$ is approximately $0.05$.
-Notably, $\gamhat$ decays more slowly and exhibits substantially more variation when $\d = \TV$, suggesting possibly lower power for tests based on that metric.
+After simulation, waiting times between exceedances of $y(x)=\wh F^{-1}_{Y(x,\cdot)}(0.995)$ are calculated at every unique pair of points.
+We then estimate $\gamma_\d$ for $\d = \AD, \KS, \ck_G$, and $\M$.
+Plots of $\wh \gamma_\d$ against Euclidean distance between pairs of points are shown in Figure \ref{fig:sims}.
+As expected, $\wh \gamma_\d(x_1,x_2)$ is decreasing in $\|x_1 - x_2\|_2$.
+For the $t$ statistic, decreasing $\gamma_\d(x_1,x_2)$ corresponds to a decrease in the absolute value of the statistic, which is what we observe.
+Throughout, we show the raw $t$ statistic instead of its absolute value since the $t$ statistic is negative when $\E [Z(x_1,x_2)] < \E [V(x_2)]$.
+As expected based on Theorem \ref{thm:stochbound}, the sign of the $t$ statistic tends to be negative when $\|x_1-x_2\|_2$ is small, but is equally likely to be positive or negative when $\|x_1-x_2\|_2$ is large.
+In addition, noticeable differences are observed between the behavior of $\wh \gamma_\d$ with $\d=\AD$, $\d = \KS$, and $\d = \ck_G$ as a function of distance.
+In particular, when $\d = \KS$, the statistic is somewhat noisier as a measure of dependence.

 \FloatBarrier